 The story advances and the ordeal upgrades.

 After surviving what I thought was the worst day of my life.
-I was finally home, wearing my comfortable clothes, watching comedy on iPlayer and enjoying my drink
+I was finally home, wearing my comfortable clothes, watching a comedy on iPlayer and enjoying my drink.

 It was past midnight and the last thing I wanted was somebody relentlessly shouting at me.
 I decided to go to bed, hoping that the argument would fade.